UN slams immigration Bill as plans for more vessels to house migrants in trouble

 Mr Sunak last month announced two more vessels would be used for migrant accommodation as part of efforts to reduce the £6 million daily cost of hotel accommodation while people await a decision on their status.

-The Prime Minister’s official spokesman said: “We are continuing discussions both in terms of those who can provide additional accommodation facilities and sites where it can be housed.
+The Prime Minister’s spokesman told reporters: “We are continuing discussions both in terms of those who can provide additional accommodation facilities and sites where it can be housed.

 “That will continue.